stevencombs/retrocombs.github.io/_posts/mega65/2022-08-01-xemu-on-chromeos.md

 1. ~~I've not yet been able to get sound to work reliably.
 All settings in the emulator for sound are on and correct.
 A cursory online search leads me to believe this is not unique to XEMU.~~ As of 2022-08-03, sound works.
 I cannot duplicate the issue with sounds shown in the video.

 2. In the Mac version of XEMU, I can drag and drop `.d81` or `.prg` files from the Finder to XEMU to load them.
-This is not working from the ChromeOS files app to the XEMU running in the Linux container.
-This is not surprising.
+This is not working from the ChromeOS files app to the XEMU running in the Linux container and not a surprise.
 I suspect that if I load a file manager in the Linux container, this will work.
 If someone gives this a try, or if I do, I'll update this blog post.

 3. With other XEMU or Commodore emulator installs, I can plug in a THEC64 Joystick and everything works.
 Not with Chrome OS on Linux.
 The container does not recognize the USB device as an option I can allow access.
 It recognizes the SD card reader built into the USB hub, but not the controller plugged into the hub.
 I checked to see if TheC64 Joystick was working on the Chromebook with [browser based Gamepad Tester](https://apps.nektro.net/gamepad) and everything checked out.
 I'll continue to research this one further.